alexanderjabal/insta-downloader/README.md

 # instaloader

 A lightweight Python 3 command line application to download private Instagram videos.
+Supports posts with single and multiple videos.

 ## Usage